Limnation/10-team-profile-generator/README.md

 ## Myreadme with description

-The main objective in this project was to make a fully functional readme.md with node.js and using the [Inquirer package](https://www.npmjs.com/package/inquirer).
+The main objective in this project was to make a application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person. with node.js and using the [Inquirer package](https://www.npmjs.com/package/inquirer).
 Then record a walk through the of assignment.

 ## screenshot